slhck/SubjectivePlayer/README.md

 ./gradlew test
 ```

 Note that full UI tests are not included at this time.
-The unit tests only cover some utility functions like loading and parsing playlists.
+The unit tests only cover some utility functions like loading and parsing config files.

 ## Contributing